 We submit to our stockholders on a tri-annual basis a proposal for a (non-binding) advisory vote, known as a "say-on-pay" vote, to approve the compensation of our NEOs.
 The compensation committee considers the outcome of this vote, among other things, when evaluating our compensation principles, designs and practices.
 At our 2021 Annual Meeting, our stockholders expressed strong support for our compensation program for named executive officers in 2020, with 93.2% of shares voted cast in favor of approval of the compensation program.
+We view this outcome as an indication of our stockholders' positive reaction to our compensation program.
 The compensation committee will continue to consider stockholder feedback and the results of say-on-pay votes when making future compensation decisions.